SchwarzIT/onyx/.changeset/selfish-houses-rule.md

 "sit-onyx": minor
 ---

-feat(OnyxDatePicker): add custom calendar icon
+feat(OnyxSelect): update the hover and focus colors of the chevron icon

-- OnyxSelect: update the hover and focus colors of the chevron icon
+Also a the title attribute to the chevron icon to show a native browser tooltip when hovering